-Per agreement between the District and Town, the County Treasurer remits the District's taxes collected monthly into a clearing account held by Town.
-Town then disburses the taxes to either the District, the Trustee, or to Town's General Fund account in accordance with the Regional Facilities Construction Agreements (see Note 5).
+Per agreement between the District and Town, the County Treasurer remits the District's taxes collected monthly into a clearing account held by the District.
+The District then distributes the taxes to either the District, the Trustee, or to Town's General Fund account in accordance with the Regional Facilities Construction Agreements (see Note 5).